 Early History of the McHughes family

-Another 346 words (25 lines of text) covering the years 1313, 1348, and 1585 are included under the topic Early McHughes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McHughes research.
+Another 212 words (15 lines of text) covering the years 1313, 1348, and 1585 are included under the topic Early McHughes History in all our PDF Extended History products and printed products wherever possible.

 McHughes Spelling Variations